Chart Color Schemes

 Port Sorell is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Port Sorell has a cultural diversity index below average, with 87.8% of its population born in Australia, 91.4% being citizens, and 97.3% speaking English only at home.
-Christianity is the predominant religion in Port Sorell, comprising 46.6% of the population.
-Judaism, however, shows an overrepresentation with 0.1% compared to the regional average of 0.1%.
+Port Sorell showed lower cultural diversity with 87.8% born in Australia, 91.4% being citizens, and 97.3% speaking English only at home.
+Christianity was the predominant religion at 46.6%.
+Judaism's representation was similar to the regional average at 0.1%.

 Frequently Asked Questions - Diversity